-The Nicklaus Children's PICU is the most experienced pediatric and neonatal Extracorporeal Membrane Oxygenation (ECMO) resource for children with life-threatening heart and lung conditions in the State of Florida, and one of the largest in the nation.
-It is one of three pediatric apheresis blood treatment centers in the state (the only one operating 24 hours a day)
+The Nicklaus Children's Pediatric ICU is the most experienced pediatric and neonatal Extracorporeal Membrane Oxygenation (ECMO) resource for children with life-threatening heart and lung conditions in the State of Florida, and one of the largest in the nation.

 Many neonatal and pediatric patients at other hospitals who face life-threatening medical conditions requiring critical care are transferred to Nicklaus Children's Pediatric Intensive Care Unit by a specialized mobile intensive care unit known as LifeFlight®.

 This highly trained team of physicians, nurses, EMTs and paramedics utilizes self-contained life-support equipment to stabilize, treat and monitor a child upon contact at the referring facility and throughout transport via ground, helicopter or fixed-wing ambulance.

 Nicklaus Children's PICU patients spend more than 2,000 patient days attached to ventilators each year another measure of the units acuity of care.
 Despite handling the most severely stricken children (with an average of nearly 300 patients transferred from other hospitals every year), Nicklaus Children's intensive care consistently outperforms the national averages, both in mortality rates (2% vs. 6%) and in length of patient stays (3.5 days vs. 4.7 days).

 Successful outcomes such as these speak directly to the value of specialized child care.
 Nicklaus Children's Pediatric ICU has reached a critical mass in acute care for children and it shows.
 The experience of staff physicians and clinical care nurses, their procedures and even their equipment reflect the particular needs of children.